jgaa/stbl/README.md

 - updated: When the article was last updated.
 A date in 'YYY-MM-DD HH:MM' format.
 If unset, the system will fall back to the file-date for the article.
 - expires: When the article expired.
 A date in 'YYY-MM-DD HH:MM' format.
 If unset, the article will not expire.
 Expired articles are not published.
 - uuid: uuid of the article
+- sitemap-changefreq: Sets the changefreq value in the sitemap.
+One of always, hourly, daily, weekly, monthly, yearly, never.
+See [the sitemaps XML Tags definitions](https://www.sitemaps.org/protocol.html#xmlTagDefinitions).
+- sitemap-priority: A value from 0 to 100, where 100 is then highest search range priority for this page.
+This can be set individually on articles and series cover pages.
 - title: Title of the article.
 If not specified, the title is deduced from the file-name.
 - tags: A comma-separated list of tags.
 - abstract: A short abstract of the article, for use in the list of articles.